LEED337/adnabbit/PHASE_3B_REAL_API_INTEGRATION_SUMMARY.md

 **Next Phase**: With the infrastructure in place, Phase 3C (Advanced Analytics) can focus on leveraging the real data from these APIs to provide enhanced user insights and features.

-The implementation demonstrates enterprise-level architecture patterns while maintaining the simplicity and user experience that makes MustStash accessible to everyday users.
+The implementation demonstrates enterprise-level architecture patterns while maintaining the simplicity and user experience that makes AdNabbit accessible to advertisers and campaign managers.